khadem-mh/bmi/README.md

  <p align="center"> React Js expert and FrontEnd Developer from Iran.</p>

 ## Descripton Mini-Project
 - A statistical measure is used to compare a person's weight and height.

-In fact, this measure does not measure the rate of obesity,
+  In fact, this measure does not measure the rate of obesity

   but rather is an appropriate tool to estimate the health of a person's weight according to their height.
-The

-   index was developed between 1830 and 1850 by the Belgian scientist Adolf Kottel.
+  Theindex was developed between 1830 and 1850 by the Belgian scientist Adolf Kottel.

 - Made with ♥